 When it comes down to it, we sell relationships.
 This means that it doesn’t matter whether a program lasts three weeks, three months, or three years; a prospective client would have to be okay with spending a lot of time with you–in person or virtually.
 Obviously, if they don’t like or trust you, they definitely will not be interested in investing in you or their time with you.

 In order to get people to buy in, you need to consistently provide value to your fans and potential clients.
 Value comes in all forms: articles, webinars, videos, and Facebook Live events.
 Simply, put yourself in the mind of your current and prospective clients and ask, what are the common questions or struggles they have?
 Turn those into content they value.

-Mistake 2.
-They don’t capture enough leads.
+Mistake 2: They fail to capture enough leads

 Capturing leads is definitely an important part of your plan when coming up with Facebook marketing ideas, yet most fitness professionals only do this sporadically.
 Typically, lead generation makes up only a small percentage of their overall budget when marketing on Facebook.
 It’s important to get your prospects’ contact details so that you can interact with them outside of Facebook’s rules.
 And in case Facebook ever shuts down, you’d still have access to your customers.

-Mistake 3.
-They fail to compete against bigger, more recognizable companies.
+Mistake 3: They fail to compete against bigger, more recognizable companies

 While I harp on fitness professionals spending a disproportionate amount of their budget on selling, I do recognize that getting more clients is the key to growing their business.
 However, if all of your money is spent on promoting your 21-day fat loss program that’s the same as what 10 other gyms offer, the prospect has nothing to compare you with.
 The decision, then, comes down to the cheapest price.
 And the last thing you want to do is compete on price.